5 On-the-Go Hearty, Heart-Healthy Breakfast Ideas

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Measure a ½ cup dry serving of old-fashioned or steel cut oats – not quick-cook or instant – oatmeal into a microwave-safe bowl.
+Measure a ½ cup dry serving of old-fashioned or steel cut oats oatmeal into a microwave-safe bowl (quick cook or instant versions are okay if you need to save more time).
 Pour enough water over the oatmeal to cover, and stir.
-Microwave on high for 2 ½ to three minutes until done.
+Microwave on high for 2½ to three minutes until done.
 If you prefer a sweeter taste, try adding fresh fruit or a dash of vanilla extract.
 To balance out this complex carbohydrate containing meal with protein and healthy fat, add chopped nuts and/or seeds like chia or ground flaxseed.

 Ever cook an egg in the microwave?
 It’s fast and, unlike frying an egg in a skillet, you don’t have to add fat.
 Whisk one large egg (for extra fiber add chopped veggies like peppers, onions, tomatoes, mushrooms) in a microwave-safe bowl and microwave on high for 45 to 55 seconds until firm.
-Set the cooked egg on a slice of whole-wheat English muffin and top with a slice of 2 percent-fat cheese.
+Set the cooked egg on a slice of whole-wheat English muffin and top with extras for more flavor: sliced avocado, tomato, onion, a slice of 2%-fat cheese or salsa.
 Top with remaining half of English muffin and serve with a cup of fresh fruit.

-Spread one tablespoon natural almond butter on one toasted whole-grain frozen waffle and a tablespoon of fruit preserves or sliced banana on another.
-Press the two waffles together to make a sandwich.
-Enjoy with a 8 ounce glass of your desired milk — skim, 1%, soy, or almond.
+Spread one tablespoon natural almond butter on one toasted or untoasted sprouted grain bread (or waffle) and a tablespoon of fruit preserves or sliced banana on another.
+Press the two slices together to make a sandwich.
+Enjoy with a 8 ounce glass of your desired milk — skim, 1%, soy or almond.